christianuhlcc/akka-persistence-dynamodb/README.md

   * a hash key of type String with name `par`
   * a sort key of type Number with name `num`

+This connector uses the default credential provider chain provided by the DynamoDB Java SDK to retrieve credentials.

 Storage Semantics
 -----------------